 A consumer can move from one tariff to the next provided that his/her electricity consumption exceeds/ is below a particular threshold for a given time.

 Related: How to Check Your KPLC Bill Online.

 KPLC Tariffs: What is your Tariff?

-The following is a list of KPLC tariffs
+The following is a list of KPLC tariffs.

-Most consumers fall under the Domestic Ordinary category where a single unit goes for ksh 15.8 if I am not wrong.
+Most consumers fall under the Ordinary Domestic category where a single unit goes for Ksh 15.8 if I am not wrong.

-This means that a consumer under the Domestic Lifeline category will purchase 19.5 kWh for Ksh 300.
+More so this means that a consumer under the Domestic Lifeline category will purchase 19.5 kWh for Ksh 300.

-While on the other hand, a consumer under the Domestic Ordinary category will purchase 13.5 kWh for the same amount of Ksh 300.
+While on the other hand, a consumer under the Ordinary Domestic category will purchase 13.5 kWh for the same amount of Ksh 300.
 Notice any difference?
 I know the question that is on your mind right now.

-Also read, OKOA Stima: How to Register for Okoa Stima
+Also read, OKOA Stima: How to Register for Okoa Stima.

 How can I Join the Domestic Lifeline Tariff?